Shadows / Blender

 - Set the Viewport Shading option to Rendered.

-It's also worth noting that Verge3D doesn't support soft shadows the same way Blender supports them.
-Blender's Soft Shadows option enables gradual shadow rendering, but Verge3D relies on more real-time techniques.
-Given the above, it might be better to disable the Soft Shadows option.
-Also, in order to achieve soft shadows in Verge3D one can try different shadow filtering methods and adjust the shadow blur radius setting.
+It's also worth noting that Verge3D doesn't support shadows the same way Blender supports them.
+In order to achieve soft shadows in Verge3D one can try different shadow filtering methods and adjust the shadow blur radius setting.

 Shadow Filtering Types

-For usage example, check out the following demo from the Asset Store: Tea Ceremony.
+For usage example, check out the Tea Ceremony demo (source files available in the Asset Store).

 Basic